-The impact of these changes should not be underestimated, and sufficient preparation will be crucial.
+The impact of these changes should not be underestimated, and sufficient preparation is crucial.

-How will this proposed change impact the supplier of these services in the private sector?
+How will this change impact the supplier of these services in the private sector?

 The reform will mean that the right to decide whether the off-payroll legislation applies to an engagement will be removed from the contractor and will rest with the end user, where the end user is a medium or large business that has a UK connection.